New Zealand Studies in Applied Linguistics (NZSAL)

 NZSAL is a refereed journal that is published twice a year.
 It welcomes manuscripts from those actively involved in Applied Linguistics/Applied Language Studies including second and foreign language educators, researchers, teacher educators, language planners, policy makers and other language practitioners.
 The journal is a forum for reporting and critical discussion of language research and practice across a wide range of languages and international contexts.
 A broad range of research types is represented (qualitative and quantitative, established and innovative), including cross-disciplinary approaches.

 - Reviews of professional books, classroom texts, and other instructional materials (1000 words).

-Manuscripts following the Guidelines for Contributors should be sent to:
+Manuscripts following the NZSAL-Guidelines-for-Submission should be sent to:

 Anne Feryok, Editor,